mrlem/genesys/README.md

 ## Usage

+You can use the latest release on github.
+Or `./gradlew run`.

-No package for now, use `./gradlew run`.
-You should also have the `dot` command installed on your computer (this usually comes GraphViz).
+*Note: you should also have the `dot` command installed on your computer (this usually comes GraphViz).*

-As long as I'm the only person interested, I won't package it.
-If anybody wants a package, create an issue, I'll do it, but for now, I'm the only user and I'm satisfied 🙂

 ## About